getsentry/symbolicator/docs/index.md

   processing pool.
 Defaults to the total number of logical CPUs on the machine.
 - `max_concurrent_requests`: The maximum number of requests symbolicator will process concurrently.
 Further requests will result in a 503 status code.
   Set it to `null` to turn off the limit.
 Defaults to 120.
-- `max_lazy_redownloads`: When symbolicator accesses a download cache and there is only an entry from a previous version, it will use that entry and start computing the current version in the background.
+- `max_lazy_redownloads`: Symbolicator will fall back to a compatible but out-of-date cache version if available, and start computing the up-to-date version in the background.
 This option sets the maximum number of such lazy downloads that symbolicator will do concurrently.
 Defaults to 50.
 - `max_lazy_recomputations`: As `max_lazy_redownloads`, but for derived caches.
 Defaults to 20.

 > All time units for the following configuration settings can be either a time